rootx90/Cyber-Security-Notes/01-CEH-notes/lectures-summary.md

 				- 6 Flags/signs of TCP
 				- TCP 3-way handshake & TCP session termination
             - TCP vs UDP
-    - Topic 5 : Domain & DNS Record
+    - Lecture 5 : Domain & DNS Record
         - What is a Domain
 			- Importance of having a "Domain" name of a website
 				- Q : so can u reach on his system - the website (which u created as a developer) - is now extracted by ur friend in his system